-The spotlight in the exhibition falls most dazzlingly of all on the biggest stars in the seventeenth century art firmament, Rubens and Van Dyck.
-Between them, the two Flemish masters were responsible for transforming the unprepossessing king – he stood less than five foot in his stockinged feet – into country gent, family man, Rex Imperator, even St. George saving England from the dragon.
+The spotlight in the exhibition falls most dazzlingly of all on two of the biggest stars in the seventeenth century art firmament, Rubens and Van Dyck.
+Between them, the Flemish duo were responsible for transforming the unprepossessing king – he stood less than five foot in his stockinged feet – into, variously, archetypal country gent, proud family man, Rex Imperator, even St. George saving England from the dragon.
 The impact of these paintings on later British art would be enormous (on his deathbed Thomas Gainsborough is said to have murmured, ‘We are all going to heaven, and Vandyck is of the company’).’

-Among somewhat lesser talents, Orazio Gentileschi, father of the proto-feminist painter Artemisia Gentileschi, has long been a particular favourite of mine.
+Lesser talents on show include Orazio Gentileschi, father of the proto-feminist painter Artemisia Gentileschi, who has long been a personal favourite of mine.
 His seductive interpretations of some of the raunchier stories from the Old Testament (‘Lot and his Daughters’, ‘Joseph and Potiphar’s Wife’) adorned the Greenwich residence of Queen Henrietta Maria, who emerges here as no mean patron in her own right.
 In a nice touch, the labels on these and other works identify their original location in the collection, where known, according to the original inventories (‘Whitehall Palace, Little Room between the Breakfast Chamber and the Privy Gallery’).